ThePrez/FOCUS2020-Workshop/camel/README.md

 ```

 #### 4. Change to the appropriate directory
-For instance, if you're starting inside the `ibmi-oss-examples` directory where you cloned this repository:
+For instance, if you're starting inside the `FOCUS2020-Workshop` directory where you cloned this repository:
 ```
 cd camel/dtaq_to_kafka
 ```